SunilAnandatheertha/PXO/README.md

   (4.c) Dr. K N Seetharam:
   (4.d) Dr. Suneel Motru:

+## License
-License: Finally, include a section for the license of your project.
+Finally, include a section for the license of your project.
 For more information on choosing a license, check out GitHub’s licensing guide!